Top 10 Value Add Home Projects

 By replacing traditional sink faucets with low-flow models you could save 25-60% on your water bill.
 In fact, low-flow faucets (and even showerheads) are inexpensive and available at your local home improvement store.

 If you are uncomfortable with the installation process, then contact your neighborhood plumber to help!

 Studies show that almost ⅓ of a home heating is lost through drafty doors and windows.

 In fact, the EPA estimates that air sealing cracks and properly installing insulation can save homeowners an average of 15% on heating (& cooling) costs!
-If you want some simple suggestions, then then try using insulated window shades, weatherstrips and caulk to fill in cracks.
+If you want some simple suggestions, then try using insulated window shades, weatherstrips, and caulk to fill in cracks.

 Of course, if your home has many drafty rooms, then consider an energy audit to prioritize the places that will create the biggest improvement.

 Curtains and blinds can make a big difference with your monthly heating and cooling costs.
 How?